UKEODHP/eodhp-argocd-deployment/README.md

 ### TLS Certificates

-- Platform expects TLS secrets to be available in all namespaces under `k8s.%base_url-tls`.
+- Platform expects TLS secrets to be available in all namespaces under `%base_url-tls`.